samuzora/samuzora.com/source/_posts/2024/grey-finals-2024.md

 > After the success of my heap allocator, I decided to help the NUSmods team out with a super fast data structure
 >
-> Author: jro
+> Author: jro \
->
 > Solves: 0

-The moment I saw this challenge, I immediately had nightmares of heapheapheap and closed it.
+The moment I saw this challenge, I immediately had nightmares of heapheapheap from quals and closed it.

 ---